Mesothelioma Remission and Recurrence

 Pleurectomy/Decortication (P/D)

-Pleurectomy and decortication removes the lining around the lung, chest wall, heart and diaphragm.
-The lining around the heart and diaphragm is usually reconstructed using mesh.
+Pleurectomy and decortication remove the lining around the lung, chest wall, heart and diaphragm.
+Doctors reconstruct the lining around the heart and diaphragm using mesh.

 Sometimes, we get stuck in the concept of having to cure cancer and don’t always understand that we can be good at controlling it.
 It’s much more likely to be able to control [mesothelioma], than being able to kill every last [cancer] cell.
 If you can do that, you can live a long time with it.